NgJackin/knit-plugin/README.md

 - [Tools and Libraries Used](#tools-and-libraries-used)

 ## Description
-Knit-Plugin is a JetBrains IDE plugin that provides enhanced support for projects using the Knit Dependency Injection (DI) framework.
-It offers features such as inline warnings, automatic detection of new files and classes, and circular dependency detection to help developers manage their dependencies more effectively.
+Knit Grass is a JetBrains IDE plugin that provides enhanced support for projects using the Knit Dependency Injection (DI) framework.
+It offers features such as inline warnings, refactoring support, and circular dependency detection to help developers manage their dependencies more effectively.

 ## Build and Installation

+- **IMPORTANT: Disabling K2 mode**
+1. Open Settings/Preferences: Go to File > Settings (on Windows/Linux) or IntelliJ IDEA > Preferences (on macOS).
+2. Navigate to Kotlin settings: In the Settings/Preferences dialog, navigate to Languages & Frameworks > Kotlin.
+3. Disable K2 mode: Locate the Enable K2 mode checkbox and deselect it.
+4. Apply changes: Click Apply and then OK to save the changes and close the dialog.

 - Build the Plugin using Gradle with the command: `./gradlew buildPlugin` from the project root directory.
 - After building, the plugin ZIP file can be found in `build/distributions/`.
 - Install the plugin manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd> and selecting the plugin's ZIP file (do not extract the ZIP).

-### Running without Building

-- Click on the Run Plugin Button on the top right of the IDE window to launch a new instance of the IDE with the plugin enabled.

 ## Current Features